AlenaGM/AlenaGM/README.md

 🏔️ Going on mountain walks (I live in the French Alps) and <br>
 📖 Reading long and complex books (I'm proud to say I made it halfway through Joyce's Ulysses) <br>

- I would like to join a volunteer project in Web Development. <br>
- 💬 Do you have any tips?

 ### Connect with me:

 <img src="https://github.com/AlenaGM/AlenaGM/blob/main/email.svg" title="email" alt="email" height="20"/> [E-mail][E-mail]&ensp;**|**&ensp;